AdobeDocs/commerce-knowledge-base.pt-BR/help/troubleshooting/installation-and-upgrade/custom-gitignore-file-overridden.md

 ## Problema

-`.gitignore` o arquivo está sendo sobrescrito ao executar o comando de instalação do composer.
+O arquivo `.gitignore` está sendo substituído durante a execução do comando de instalação do compositor.

 <u>Etapas a serem reproduzidas</u>: